CADMonkey21/p2pool-go-VTC/README.md

     ```bash
     go run .
     ```
-    You can now point your Verthash-compatible miner to your pool's IP address on the Stratum port you configured (default is `9172`).
+    Point your Verthash-compatible miner to your pool's IP address on the Stratum port you configured (default is `9172`).

 ## Status